chimera-linux/cports/Packaging.md

 no dependencies will be scanned.
 As for provides, that can be controlled with `scanshlibs`, `scanpkgconf` and `scancmd`.

+#### Development packages and install_if

+There is a mechanism in place that lets development subpackages (those that end with `-devel`) to be automatically installed.
+In order for that to happen, the `base-devel` package needs to be installed in the system, in addition to a specific set of packages.

+The behavior of this may be overridden by the packager by disabling the `scandevelif` subpackage option.
+Defining a custom non-empty `install_if` list will likewise automatically disable this behavior entirely.

+The dependencies of the subpackage are scanned, and if any full local dependencies are present (i.e. to another subpackage or the main package, and fully versioned), this dependency is added to the `install_if`.
+That allows the package to be autoinstalled if enabled by policy *and* if the non-development packages are already installed.

 <a id="template_options"></a>
 ### Template Options